-The benefits of effective clinical handover processes, which include improved communication between clinicians and staff, can result in improved patient safety and care, and outweigh any possible harms.

-A 2008 literature review of clinical handover processes [338] identified that implementing protocols and education on training around clinical handover processes results in a range of positive outcomes including less technical errors and information omission, and greater staff confidence in undertaking effective handover processes.

-There should be no significant impact on patient preferences and values, nor on health equity.

-Education and training for staff on effective clinical handover processes requires resourcing.
+Benefits and harms The benefits of effective clinical handover processes, which include improved communication between clinicians and staff, can result in improved patient safety and care, and outweigh any possible harms.
+Certainty of the evidence A 2008 literature review of clinical handover processes [338] identified that implementing protocols and education on training around clinical handover processes results in a range of positive outcomes including less technical errors and information omission, and greater staff confidence in undertaking effective handover processes.
+Values and preferences There should be no significant impact on patient preferences and values, nor on health equity.
+Resources and other considerations Education and training for staff on effective clinical handover processes requires resourcing.